GlitchMiner: Mining Glitch Tokens in Large Language Models via Gradient-based Discrete Optimization: Acknowledgments

 \section{Acknowledgments}

 We would like to express our sincere gratitude to Sander Land for his valuable insights and feedback on this work, particularly regarding the evaluation metrics.
-His suggestions were instrumental in refining our approach and improving the clarity of our results.
-We also wish to thank Guanlin Li for his valuable suggestions on our manuscript.
-His insights were crucial for improving the content and structure of the paper.
+We wish to thank Guanlin Li for his valuable suggestions on our manuscript.
+This work was supported in part by the National Key R\&D Program of China (2023YFB3107505), in part by Shaanxi Natural Science Funds for Distinguished Young Scholars(2023-JC-JQ-52), in part by the Natural Science Foundation of China (62302371), in part by the Postdoctoral Fellowship Program of CPSF (GZC20232035), and in part by the China Postdoctoral Science Foundation (2025M771552).